1. Drink More Water!

-If you've become accustomed to having soda or juice with your meals, switch to water.
-Adding drinks with a lot of sugar to your mealtime will result in a significant calorie increase in your daily routine.
-Getting rid of all sugary drinks and only drinking water every day will lower your caloric intake.
-If you find yourself craving a sugary drink, try a flavored sparkling water until you adjust to your new routine.
+If you’ve become accustomed to having soda or juice with your meals, switch to water.
+Drinks with lots of sugar can add a significant amount of calories to your daily intake.
+If you find yourself craving a sugary drink, try a flavored sparkling water until you adjust.

 4. Chew Well

 It sounds silly but many people do not realize when they’re full simply because they eat too fast.
 It takes a moment for your stomach to catch up to your brain to signal that you need to stop eating.

 Take the time to enjoy your food and chew it well in order to eat less.
 The slower you eat, the less calories you will consume.

 With most meals, you can cut out some of the meat and carbs by supplementing with more veggies.
 They will still fill you up but with less calories.
 You don’t have to say goodbye to meat and carbs entirely, just make sure that you are utilizing portion control.

 Changing the number of calories you consume doesn’t have to be extremely difficult.
 You will be surprised how small changes to the meals you cook can make a substantial difference in the calories you consume.
 Eat smarter and plan your meals better to lose weight.